animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 Chenliang gave me an ultimatum: Submit a top-venue paper by end of summer, without pay, or no acceptance.

 I presented Semantic Segmentation with MHDPA applied to image features.
-That would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that.
+That, applied to a Computer Vision domain specifically, would've been the first Vision Transformer, but there wasn't enough time to build and benchmark that.

 I had to work at the Med Center concurrently for funding, since Chenliang wasn't paying me, and had to spend at least a month giving my nights and weekends to achieving his ultimatum by the summer 2020 NeurIPS deadline.